 During this 12-month period section 3 was used on 38 occasions.
 Twenty-Six patients subject to section 2 had their sections converted to section 3.
 For the same period last year, section 3 was used on a total of 40 occasions.
-This evidences that detentions for the medium and longer treatment of iv) Section 4 - Emergency Admission for Assessment
+This evidences that detentions for the medium and longer treatment of patients has remained broadly consistent, despite the pandemic.